Skip to content

 Note

-In the samples below, please use the address for your private BSR server (for example, https://buf.example.com) in place of ${PRIVATE_BSR_HOSTNAME}.
+In the samples below, please use the domain name for your private BSR instance (for example, https://buf.example.com) in place of BSR_INSTANCE_DOMAIN_NAME.

 Webhooks with Connect